 Illuminates when the left or right turn signal or the hazard lights are turned on.
 If one or both of the indicators stay on continuously, check for a burned-out turn signal bulb.
-Refer to Exterior bulbs in the Maintenance and care chapter.
+Refer to Bulbs in the Mainter bulb.
+Refer to Bulbs in the Maintenance and care chapter.